Outline#

 To reduce the number of expensive system calls, we can get a large chunk of memory in one go and manage it on our own.
 Let us say we will acquire 64 MB of memory once from the operating system.
 We can then service allocation requests from the 64 MB chunk, and this chunk size is enough for most of our current tests.

-is currently allocated or not; and (ii) what is the allocation size of this Block
+is currently allocated or not - What is the allocation size of this

 typedef struct Block {